crackwebai1024/angular-shop/README.md

 * should be able to navigate to cart page from cart popup.
 * should be able to add product to cart from product page.
 * should be able to remove product from cart page.

-## Notes
-#### Why Angular?
-Angular is a complete solution for rapid front-end development, get started with Angular using angular cli is easy.
-And Angular is much easier and faster than AngularJs.
-React and Vue can be good options too.
-#### Why not redux or mobx?
-Actually I think redux and mobx would be better choices when it comes to shopping cart case, however as it is a very simple shopping cart without any backend code, redux or mobx might make things more complex and reduce the code readability.
-In the real world project of shopping cart, I would use them to manage data flow.
-#### Why not store shopping cart data?
-As storing shopping cart information could be complicated and depends on the login system and backend database.
-With not signed users, we have to save this data on web storage(Cookie, Session and Local Storage), and with signed users, we need update this to database.
-I am not able to implement that without having further information.
-#### Why Protractor and Karma
-They are in the Angular package, so why not :grin: